eunomia-bpf/eunomia-bpf/README.md

 - as fast as `100ms` to load and run a ebpf program
 - `Distributed` and `decentralized`, No compile helper server

+In general, we develop an approach to compile, transmit, and run most libbpf CO-RE objects with some user space config meta data to help us load and operator the eBPF byte code.

+So, the only thing you need to do is focus on writing a single eBPF program in the kernel.

 ## Our function

 we have these parts: